Lyrica: 12 Things You Need to Know

 These nerves send messages throughout the body that may be responsible for the pain and tenderness that occurs in fibromylagia.

-Lyrica is thought to help to "quiet" this pain by calming the overactive nerves, and reducing the excess electrical signals sent by the nerves.
+Lyrica (pregabalin) is thought to help to "quiet" this pain by calming the overactive nerves, and reducing the excess electrical signals sent by the nerves.

-Lyrica Dosing: Fibromylagia
+Lyrica (pregabalin) Dosing: Fibromylagia

 Pain After Shingles: It Hurts

 Who knew chickenpox could cause such an extra painful illness?
-Herpes zoster, or shingles, results from activation of a virus that stays in your nerves following chickenpox.
+Herpes zoster, also called shingles, results from activation of a virus that stays in your nerves following chickenpox.
 Shingles causes painful fluid-filled blisters on your skin.
 About 1 in 5 people who get shingles will also have severe, long-lasting pain afterwards, called postherpetic neuralgia.

 - Lack of coordination (ataxia)